TL;DR

 2. Autocomplete confidence.
 AI tools generate code that looks correct and complete.
 When Copilot fills in an API initialization block, it often includes a placeholder that looks like a real key.
 Developers accept the suggestion, test it, realize they need a real key, paste one in, and forget to swap it back to an env var before committing.

 3. Speed kills (your security).
-This is the big one.
 Developers using AI tools ship code faster.
-That’s the whole point.
+That’s the reason people adopt them.
 But faster shipping means less time reviewing each line.
 A developer who manually types an API call is more likely to think “I should use an env var here” than one who accepts a 40-line autocompleted block.

 The GitGuardian data backs this up.
-The 2x multiplier isn’t because AI tools are malicious.
-It’s because they optimize for speed and completeness, not for security hygiene.
+The 2x multiplier comes from AI tools optimizing for speed and completeness, not from malice.

 The Claude Code Problem